 We can describe the \textit{conductance}, $G$, of the holographic battery by dividing the total current by the potential difference between the two horizons, \textit{i.e.}

-This definition of conductance is constant for a given holographic battery, but depends upon both the choice of profile, $g(x)$, and the magnitude of the chemical potential, $\mu$, or equivalently the potential difference between the two horizons, $V$.
+The conductance depends upon both the choice of profile, $g(x)$, and the magnitude of the chemical potential, $\mu$, or equivalently the potential difference between the two horizons, $V$.
 In Fig. \ref{fig:conductance}, we plot the conductance of the holographic batteries, with the sine profile defined by (\ref{eq:chemical}), against the potential difference.